sandeepmistry/arduino-LoRa/API.md

 ```
 ### LNA Gain

-Set LNA Gain for better RX sensitivity, by default ADC is used and LNA Gain is not used.
+Set LNA Gain for better RX sensitivity, by default AGC (Automatic Gain Control) is used and LNA gain is not used.

 ```arduino
 LoRa.setGain(gain);